acoupi/acoupi/docs/howtoguide/programs.md

 [`self.add_task(...)`][acoupi.programs.AcoupiProgram.add_task] is the method that registers your task with the program.
 It takes two key arguments: The first argument is the function that defines the task's logic (e.g., `my_custom_task`).
-The second argument, schedule, determines how the task is executed`.
+The second argument, schedule, determines how the task is executed.
 In this case, `schedule=60` instructs _acoupi_ to run this task every 60 seconds.

 #### Scheduling Options